 \subsubsection{Quadratic Constraints in Spherical Form}

 The inter-robot collision avoidance constraints \eqref{inter_robot_con} can be re-phrased into the following spherical form.

-where $\alpha_{ij|k}, \beta_{ij|k}$ and $ d_{ij|k}$ are the spherical angles and normalized line of sight-distance between the agents.
+where $\alpha_{ij|k}, \beta_{ij|k}$ and $ d_{ij|k}$ are the spherical angles and normalized line-of-sight distance between the robots.
 These are unknown and will be obtained by the SF optimizer along with other variables.
-We recall that the agents are modeled as spheroids with dimension $(\frac{a}{2}, \frac{a}{2}, \frac{b}{2})$
+We recall that the robots are modeled as spheroids with dimension $(\frac{a}{2}, \frac{a}{2}, \frac{b}{2})$

 Following a similar notation, we can rewrite the obstacle avoidance constraints \eqref{collision_con} in the following manner.